 Recently, there have been a number of cookbooks published with instructions for making keto desserts.
 They often call for almond flour or almond meal.
 The choice you make when looking at almond flour vs almond meal can make a huge difference in the success of your sweets.
 If your recipe calls for almond flour you may be disappointed if you use the meal instead.

 We can explore and clarify when you should use nut meal instead of finely ground nut flour for the best baking results.
 The difference is easy to see when we look at the color and texture of both products.
 They are prepared by different methods and have different delicious uses.

 Almond Flour for Keto Baking

 Almond flour is made from blanched almonds.
 It has none of the skin of the nut in it.
 Skins are removed and the almonds are cooked slightly.
 The blanched almonds are ground to a very fine consistency.
 Almond flour is more like traditional flour, but gluten-free.

 One example of where you might use almond flour is in keto macarons.
 They are cookies with a light and fluffy texture.
 Almond flour is good in cookies, cakes, and brownies when you want a light texture.
 It is more similar to traditional wheat flour but is not identical in uses.
 It is higher in fat than grain flour.
 But you can even find fat-reduced almond flour for lighter and fluffier baking results.

 Almond Meal for Keto Baking

 Almond meal is made with almonds that still have their skins on.
 They are not cooked or processed.
 Whole almonds are put through a heavy-duty grinder to become suitable for use in baked goods.
 The texture is left coarser when the nuts are ground up.
-When you look at the almond meal, you will see dark flecks and more crumb-like texture.
+When you look at the almond meal, you will see dark flecks and a more crumb-like texture.